shifterbit/fraymakers-api-docs/docs/hscript/TypeAnnotations.md

 ```

 there's a few things you might noticed, for example, if the owner is a player, assist or projectile, you aren't
-getting any specific api functions for it when completing on `owner`, this is because fraytools can't tell what **type** it is.
+getting any specific api functions for it when completing on `owner`, this is because FrayTools can't tell what **type** it is.
 so to get around that, you will have:

 For a Character: